I have my PhD in Agricultural Economics. |

 What information does Amazon use to collect data on users?

-What information does Amazon use to collect data?
+What information does Amazon collect from users?

 Purchases